Social workers at Curtin

 To make an appointment, phone +61 8 9266 7850 or 1800 651 878 (free call outside metro area).

-The social support advisor is located within Counselling and Disability Services on the Bentley Campus, Building 109, on the second level (see map).
-They are available for contact on:
+The social support advisor is located within PACS on the Perth Campus, Building 109, on the second level (see map).
+They are available for contact during business hours, Monday to Friday.

 If the matter is urgent, you can call to make an appointment, or come in and be seen by a triage counsellor without a booking on Monday to Friday, 9.00am to 1.00pm.
 Triage involves a short appointment for assessment only, and you will be booked in to the next available social support advisor time after undergoing this short assessment.